 Gaiters are made of nylon and other advanced synthetic fibers.
 The fabric’s quality, the heft of it, and the weaves vary considerably from maker to maker.
 The thickest fabrics ensure that they can take some abuse and that they are waterproof.
 But since these fabrics tend not to breathe, the best hiking gaiters have extra layers to help them be more comfortable.
 Most brands use heavy 1000 denier fabrics in high wear areas around your boots and ankles, and then use something lighter near the top where you want them to breathe.

 Like all good winter and snow equipment, the best gaiters for snow have some extra weatherproofing, too.
-Look for pairs that feature Gore-Tex or other name-brand technology.
+Look at Gore-Tex gaiters or other name-brand technology.
 These are proprietary mixes of treated fabrics that lend themselves to being both waterproof and comfortable.
 You’ll find that many skiing accessories contain Gore-Tex such as Gloves With Wristguard or Skiing Mittens.

 Getting the Right Size